 A substance that can flow and take the shape of its container is known as a fluid.
 Fluid friction refers to the resistance that liquids or gases present when an object is in motion within them.
 To put it simply, it’s the frictional force exerted by fluids.

 Effects of Friction

-- It also results in a loss of power for various machines and engines.
+- It results in a loss of power for various machines and engines.